stated-tech/Grants-Program/applications/root.md

 > The Borda count is a ranked voting system: the voter ranks the list of candidates in order of preference.
 So, for example, the voter gives a 1 to their most preferred candidate, a 2 to their second most preferred, and so on.
 [Borda Count - Wikipedia](https://en.wikipedia.org/wiki/Borda_count).

-Our first goal is to facilitate low level consensuses for proposals from initiating teams, before they can smoothly send their proposal to gov1/2 from/to any Substrate network via XCM and instantiate a [shokunin style](https://polkaverse.com/@shokunin/let-s-use-pallet-proxy-for-chaos-and-good-32567) optimistic pure proxy organisation in the process.
+Our first goal is to facilitate low level consensuses for proposals from initiating teams, before they can smoothly send their proposal to gov1/2 from/to any Substrate network via root.origin and instantiate a [shokunin style](https://polkaverse.com/@shokunin/let-s-use-pallet-proxy-for-chaos-and-good-32567) optimistic pure proxy organisation in the process.

 Teams can now benefit from an environment where they can collaborate and reach consensus to get supported from the ground up before they send their proposals to a binary Y/N referendum.

 We built this [ggdoc hack](https://docs.google.com/document/d/1-g2A387hsOcWc7_UJWwwtgr2gyE553gvFURTVXOEErE/edit?usp=sharing) to demonstrate what we would like to achieve.

-If this experiment is a success, we would continue providing innovations for enhancing governance processes for Substrate.
+Check out the comments to undestand the logic.

 ### Project Details